artsy/fresnel/README.md

 mobile size and reload; it will correctly render the mobile layout without the need to use a user-agent or other server-side "hints".

-## Usage with Gatsby
+## Usage with Gatsby or Next

-`@artsy/fresnel` works great with Gatsby's static hybrid approach to rendering.
-See the [Gatsby Example](examples/gatsby) for a simple implementation.
+`@artsy/fresnel` works great with Gatsby or Next.js's static hybrid approach to rendering.
+See the examples below for a simple implementation.

 ## Example Apps